The History of Avarcas Sandals, Menorca

 You may know that Spain is well known for its high-quality shoe manufacturing (think Manolo Blahnik, Campers, and Espadrille), so it probably will come as no surprise to you that these beautiful and comfortable shoes have a history that dates back centuries.

-In this post, we’d like to share the wonderful, rich history of the genuine avarcas sandals with you; including what we mean by them; their peasant beginnings; the pivotal moment when peasant shoes became stylish, and their popularity today.
+In this post, we’d like to share the wonderful, rich history of the genuine avarcas sandals with you, including:-

 Despite their unpopularity with the middle class for some time (read more about this below!); today, the islanders of Menorca love them so much, they’ve even written an ‘Ode to Avarcas’ that we’ve included in the bottom of this article!